coinkite/coinkite-tap-proto/README.md

 pip install --editable '.[cli]'
 ```

+This installs `cktap` and any changes you make will be immediately
+reflected in the installed version.

 ## Requirements

 - Python 3.6 or higher
 - `pyscard` for access to smart card readers
 - A supported smart card reader.
-In theory, all smart card USB CCID class-compliant devices should work.
+In theory, all smart card USB CCID class-compliant
+  devices should work.
 Our observations:
     - **ACS ACR1252U** - okay and widely available
     - **Identiv uTrust 3700F** - reliable and looks nice
     - **HID Omnikey 5022 CL** (not 5021) - fast, cute, and small